 MTMC capabilities help bolster the security of self-checkout and is foundational for fully autonomous stores.
 The workflow can be trained to detect anomalous behavior.
 It can be deployed and scaled with Kubernetes and managed by Helm.

-To learn more about the Multi-Camera Tracking AI Workflow, see the resources listed below.
+For more information about the Multi-Camera Tracking AI workflow, see the following resources:

-- Watch the GTC session, Tracking Objects Across Multiple Cameras Made Easy with Metropolis Microservices.
+- Tracking Objects Across Multiple Cameras Made Easy with Metropolis Microservices GTC session

 These attributes can be easily amended to include information about specific use cases that are customized to individual stores.
 Stores can use this information to optimize staffing, enhance store merchandising and layout, and improve customer experience to maximize sales.